Simran32909/CodeLLaMA/README.md

 ### Application in This Project

-In this project, we fine-tuned the LLaMA 3.2 1B model for code generation using LoRA.
+In this project,I fine-tuned the LLaMA 3.2 1B model for code generation using LoRA.
 Here’s how LoRA was applied:

 - **Target Modules**: Updates were restricted to specific layers in the transformer architecture, such as `q_proj` and `v_proj` (Query and Value projection layers in attention mechanisms).
 - **Hyperparameters**: